-MFQ provides longer time slices for low-priority or CPU-intensive processes.
-MFQ avoids starvation.
+- MFQ provides longer time slices for low-priority or CPU-intensive processes. - MFQ avoids starvation.
 Process aging can be added to either algorithm.

-- In contrast to the BIOS, EFI (Extensible Firmware Interface): - (a) (b) (c) - Is stored in system firmware instead of on the disk.
-Loads a bool loader from the master boot record (MBR).
-Bypasses the Master Boot Record (MBR) and load a boot loader from the volume boot - d (VBR) directly.
-Can load a boot loader from a file system on the disk. - Which of the following is most likely to be a system call?
-The implementation of a while loop in C. Parse a token from a string.
-Get the cosine of a number.
-Get the time of day. - 8. (a) - (b) (c)

-- 9. (a) (b) (c) - The primary use of a Programmable Interval Timer (PIT) is to: Measure the elapsed time between two events.
-Put the system to sleep but have it wake up later at a predetermined time.
-Put a process to sleep for a specified interval.
-Make sure that the kernel gets control of the processor periodically.
+- 7. In contrast to the BIOS, EFI (Extensible Firmware Interface): - (a) Is stored in system firmware instead of on the disk. - (b) Loads a boot loader from the master boot record (MBR). - (c) Bypasses the Master Boot Record (MBR) and load a boot loader from the volume boot record (VBR) directly. - (d) Can load a boot loader from a file system on the disk. - 8.
+Which of the following is most likely to be a system call? - (a) The implementation of a while loop in C. - (b) Parse a token from a string. - (c) Get the cosine of a number. - (d) Get the time of day. - 9.
+The primary use of a Programmable Interval Timer (PIT) is to: - (a) Measure the elapsed time between two events. - (b) Put the system to sleep but have it wake up later at a predetermined time. - (c) Put a process to sleep for a specified interval. - (d) Make sure that the kernel gets control of the processor periodically.

-- Which of these statements is true? - (b) - A mode switch precedes a context switch.
-A context switch precedes a mode switch.
-A context switch can occur without a mode switch.(d) A mode switch is just a different e for a context switch - Disk controllers tend to use Direct Memory Access (DMA) over Programmed I/O (PIO)

-- (a) The CPU does not have to copy the disk data byte by byte. (b) Most disks are not programmable. (c) Transferring data to or from a disk is performed by the kernel. (d) The entire disk appears as memory to an operating system.

-The first demonstration of a computer system with a graphical display, keyboard, mouse, networking, shared screen collaboration, and hypertext took place in:
+- 10. Which of these statements is true? - (a) A mode switch precedes a context switch. - (b) A context switch precedes a mode switch. - (c) A context switch can occur without a mode switch.(d) A mode switch is just a different name for a context switch. - 11.
+Disk controllers tend to use Direct Memory Access (DMA) over Programmed I/O (PIO) because: - (a) The CPU does not have to copy the disk data byte by byte. - (b) Most disks are not programmable. - (c) Transferring data to or from a disk is performed by the kernel. - (d) The entire disk appears as memory to an operating system. - 12.
+The first demonstration of a computer system with a graphical display, keyboard, mouse, networking, shared screen collaboration, and hypertext took place in: - (a) 1956 - (b) 1968 - (c) 1980 - (d) 1992

-(a) 1956

-(b) 4000

-- Which process state transition is not valid?
-Ready → Running Running → Ready Running → Blocked Blocked → Running
+- 13. Which process state transition is not valid?

+- (a) Ready \rightarrow Running

+- (b) Running \rightarrow Ready

+- (c) Running \rightarrow Blocked

-- (a) (b) (c) (d)
+- (d) Blocked → Running

-- Which process state transition is valid only on a preemptive multitasking system?
-Ready \rightarrow Running Running \rightarrow Ready
+- 14. Which process state transition is valid only on a preemptive multitasking system?

-- 14. (a)
+- (a) Ready \rightarrow Running

-- $\begin{array}{l} \text{Running} \rightarrow \text{Ready} \\ \text{Running} \rightarrow \text{Blocked} \\ \text{Blocked} \rightarrow \text{Running} \end{array}$
+- (b) Running \rightarrow Ready

+- (c) Running → Blocked

-- (c) (d)
+- (d) Blocked → Running

-- 15.
+- 15. A Thread Control Block (TCB) stores:

+- (a) User (owner) ID

+- (b) Memory map

-- A Thread Control Block (TCB) stores: User (owner) ID Memory map The machine state (registers, program counter) Open file descriptors (d)
+- (c) The machine state (registers, program counter)

-- 16 - (a) (b) - A race condition is: When one process is trying to beat another to execute a region of code.
-When a process cannot make progress because another one is blocking it. the exact - (d) A form of locking where processes coordinate for exclusive access to a critical section - A process scheduler is responsible for moving processes between these states: Ready and Blocked Running and Blocked - (a) (b) - Ready, Running, and Blocked (d) - The wait system call on UNIX systems puts a process to sleep until: A semaphore wakes it up.
-The specified elapsed time expires.
-18. - (a) (b) - A child process terminates.
-The process is preempted by another process. (d)
+- (d) Open file descriptors

+- 16. A race condition is:

+- (a) When one process is trying to beat another to execute a region of code.

+- (b) When a process cannot make progress because another one is blocking it.

+- (c) When the outcome of processes is dependent on the exact order of execution among them.

+- (d) A form of locking where processes coordinate for exclusive access to a critical section.

+- 17. A process scheduler is responsible for moving processes between these states:

+- (a) Ready and Blocked

+- (b) Running and Blocked

+- (c) Ready and Running

+- (d) Ready, Running, and Blocked

+- 18. The wait system call on UNIX systems puts a process to sleep until:

+- (a) A semaphore wakes it up.

+- (b) The specified elapsed time expires.

+- (c) A child process terminates.

+- (d) The process is preempted by another process.